 Twitter (TWTR) Stock Sinks As Market Gains: What You Should Know

-TWTR will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from TWTR as it approaches its next earnings release, which is expected to be April 30, 2020.
 In that report, analysts expect TWTR to post earnings of $0.12 per share.
 This would mark a year-over-year decline of 42.86%.
 Meanwhile, our latest consensus estimate is calling for revenue of $792.91 million, up 0.77% from the prior-year quarter.

-Any recent changes to analyst estimates for TWTR should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for TWTR.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 28.29% lower within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 39.94% lower within the past month.
 TWTR is currently sporting a Zacks Rank of #3 (Hold).

-Also, we should mention that TWTR has a PEG ratio of 1.14.
+We can also see that TWTR currently has a PEG ratio of 1.48.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Internet - Software industry currently had an average PEG ratio of 2.18 as of yesterday's close.
+Internet - Software stocks are, on average, holding a PEG ratio of 2.44 based on yesterday's closing prices.

 Click to get this free report